Proryanator/neural-knight/Assets/README.md

 ﻿# Neural Defender: A Neural Algorithm Top-Down Shooter #

 Here's information on mechanics and game design that you may need to reference and update from time to time.

+## Table of Contents ##
+-Project Structure
+-Prefab Structure
+-Game Mechanics
+-Player Mechanics/Abilities
+-Maps
+-Art Source (If Any)

-Prefab Structure:
+## Prefab Structure: ##
+You will find nested prefabs all throughout this project.

 You'll have your main prefab, which will be the one that you drag into your scenes.
 Those will be at the highest level in the prefab folder.

-If there are sub-prefabs you'll have a folder called 'Parts' that will have the nested prefabs, or parts, of that prefab.
+If there are sub-prefabs you'll also have a folder called 'Parts' that will have the nested prefabs, or parts, of that prefab.

 ## Game Mechanics ##
 Put information in here on how CURRENT game mechanics work.
 As new mechanics are added, do update this.